>

 D2Strasbourg — Sélestat area 59 km/37 miles, 130 meters/425 ft of climbing

-Following the “Rhone to Rhine Canal” on a traffic-free bikeway, you will leave Strasbourg behind and head toward Sélestat, an important arts and architecture hub in Alsace.
+Following the “Rhone to Rhine Canal” on a traffic-free bikeway, you will leave Strasbourg behind and head toward Osthouse, Saint-Hyppolyte or Sélestat (depending of your option), important arts and architecture hubs in Alsace.
 The bikeway will take you all the way to Sand in the heart of the Alsatian Ried, referring to the humid area bordering the Rhône.
 Rich in fauna and flora, part of the Ried has been turned into a nature reserve.
-Depending on the hotel option you choose, you’ll lodge in Sélestat or one of the quaint villages nearby.

 D3Sélestat area — Colmar 52 km/32 miles, 90 meters/295 ft of climbing